 There is a fine line between fatigue and injury and you need to know the difference.
 Just like having the confidence to run slower on your easy days, have the assurance in your training to take some unscheduled rest days or even time off if you feel an injury coming on.

-In the past I have traded road miles for elliptical drills and treadmill or track work for pool running.
-At first I was very scared that the miles on the elliptical and in the pool would not translate to real running miles.
+At first I was scared that the miles on the elliptical and in the pool would not translate to real running miles.
 But, I trusted my coach; I worked hard, let my body heal and then, this past spring, ran a 3:28 marathon PR and won my age group.

 A friend who is training for her first New York City marathon recently wrote about a really horrible long run.
 She was close to being finished but felt she couldn’t run another step.
 She called her husband and said she was done and to please come and get her.
 He said no. He knew she wasn’t in danger and also knew what she needed to hear.
 She finished the run and was so grateful he gave her the pep talk she needed to finish strong.